Kyle46220/R3F/2021MayNotes.md

 console.log( box.min, box.max, box.getSize() );

 So the position always seems to be at zero for the objects because it includes the negative space.

+figure out the functions for edge justification is to offset the position by (distance from 0/center \* scale) - distance from 0